-Crieff, a traditional resort town that has attracted visitors for generations.
-It’s right on the edge of the Highlands, so it's a good touring base too.
+Crieff is a ‘traditional’ resort town in Perthshire that has attracted visitors for generations.
+It’s right on the edge of the Highlands, so a good touring base too.
 It’s comfortable, sort of well-to-do and isn’t too far from a whole range of interesting visitor places.
 What’s not to like?

 Yes, that’s how they spoke post-war, apparently.